junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "House rule one: Nobody goes anywhere near the dungeon!"
 Dean announces once they seem to settle down, hoping the ones temporarily disappeared can also hear him.

-Sam has gone to check if the orders he commanded Lucifer to shut up and stay still was still taking effect, since the time they had to leave the bunker.
+Sam has gone off to check if the orders he commanded Lucifer to shut up and stay put was still taking effect with him out of the bunker.

-Cas is missing from this orientation, said he needed a moment in his room the minute they were back home.
+Cas is missing from this orientation, too, said he needed a moment in his room the minute they were back home.

 So Dean is left alone with them.

 It would have been a lot easier if they're really just a bunch of old hunters hanging out in a hunter's bar.
 Dean can use a nice glass of drink from Ellen or Jo right about now.

 "We can use as much help as we need."
 He tells them, gesturing to the books in the library, then the corridors outside of the war room.
 "We have books and everything, everyone who can touch things, feel free to start reading and go looking for ways to make an archangel recover quickly, or look for cases, find us some demons or corrupted souls we can collect.
-Be careful about the magical items and sigils in the place -- we don't know half what they do, so don't touch them if you don't want to get burned or something."
+Be careful about the magical items and sigils around the place -- we don't know half what they do, so don't touch them if you don't want to get burned or something."

 He glances at the group around them, mostly hanging around the war room center table now.
 "I think that's about it.
 Any questions?"